 - Assistance League (Hospital Lending Equipment)

-If you bought your lift elsewhere, have other types of durable medical equipment, or have purchased a refurbished piece of equipment (from ASI), your best bet at recouping some of the expenses is to do a private sale of the device.
-Most companies follow the same buy back policies as Accessible Systems, and will be unable to buy back most used medical equipment.
-In addition, most companies cannot take on the liability of re-selling used medical equipment due to the health and safety risks involved.
+If you bought your lift elsewhere, have other types of durable medical equipment, your best bet at recouping some of the expenses is to do a private sale of the device.
+Most companies follow the same buy back policies as we do here at Accessible Systems, and will be unable to buy back most used medical equipment.
+There is a high level of liability with re-selling used medical equipment due to the health and safety risks involved.
 For example, a used hospital bed might have been used by a patient who had a MRSA infection and then passed away.
 The bed then goes into a new home and the new owners contract a MRSA infection as well.
 Now the company who resold the bed is liable.
 For this reason, you are encouraged to give careful consideration when buying certain types of used medical equipment, especially from a private seller.